A couple months ago, in an attempt to bring more art into my life, I bought a 100 page sketchbook for daily drawing practice.

 If you don’t want to hop on board the “me too!” train, then it’s time to (re-)claim your creativity.

-The internet likes lists, so here are my three steps to re-claiming creativity:
+The internet likes lists, so here are my 3 Steps To Re-Claiming Creativity (explained below):

 - Shut the front door